 I realized it’s the mouth-scrunching, tin flavored tang that comes with pie filling out of a can that I don’t like.
 That I can fix!

 Homemade Cherry Pie Filling is bursting with cherry flavor.
 It’s so easy and delicious and so much better then store bought, you will never buy premade again!
 The results are just sweet enough to satisfy with a smidge of tart, but overwhelming cherry flavor.
-A hint of vanilla and almond really enhance the cherries and why it works so well in Cherry Almond Pie Bars, which are perfect for a crowd.
+A hint of vanilla and almond really enhances the cherries and is why it works so well in my Cherry Almond Pie Bars, which are perfect for a crowd.

 Homemade Cherry Pie Filling is quick and easy to make.
 It’s as simple as adding the ingredients to a sauce pan, simmering it for 5 minutes, and letting it cool.
 But the results are SO MUCH BETTER then canned.

 The Best Cherry Pie Recipe with Homemade Filling is quick to come together.
 After making the pie filling and letting it cool to room temperature, prepare two Homemade Pie Crusts.

 If you are in a hurry, you can place your pie filling in the freezer for 15-20 minutes to cool it faster.
-The day I made the pie in the pictures, I was in a bit of a rush to take the finished pie to my husbands birthday party, (told you he loves cherry pie!) and didn’t cool my filling as much as I usually do.
+The day I made the pie in the pictures, I was in a bit of a rush to take the finished pie to my daughter’s birthday party, (told you she loves cherry pie!) and didn’t cool my filling as much as I usually do.
 Your pie will still bake up perfect, but the heat from the filling makes creating the lattice strips more difficult then it has to be as the crust get extremely soft while you are working with it.

 Homemade Pie Crust almost always tastes better.
-I have a recipe from my Grandmother that I almost always use.
+I have a recipe from my Grandmother that I almost frequently use.
 If you don’t have a favorite recipe or expediency is a priority, I like the rolled crusts in the refrigerator section over the preshaped ones in the freezer section, especially when a top crust is needed.

 Begin by placing the bottom crust in a 9″ pie pan.
 Wait to trim the edges of the crust until the lattice is complete.